 Coordinates: 22.876319, -109.897012, map

-These are two connected beaches.
-Lover’s Beach is on the bay side and is much more calm, while Divorce Beach has turbulent waves and we were cautioned not to swim there because of the rip currents.
+These are two back-to-back beaches.
+Lover’s Beach is on the bay side and is much calmer, while Divorce Beach has turbulent waves and we were cautioned not to swim there because of the rip currents.

 Also, lucky for us, we were one of the first few people to get here, so we took plenty of photos without the crowds.

 You will see this on any boat ride to El Arco.
 If you want to get up as close as we did, you have to take a smaller boat like a water taxi or glass bottom boat.
-All the others drive by.
+Otherwise, you’ll just pass by from a distance.

 This is the cheapest and most perfect way to see all the major landmarks.
 We originally were just looking for a cheap water taxi for transportation to Lover’s Beach, but they ended up having a glass bottom too.